What Kind of Work Experience does Farella Braun + Martel Offer?

 To further hone our associates’ skills and serve our community, we provide associates with approved pro bono opportunities, which count the same as billable work.
 We also encourage associates to participate in Bar Association of San Francisco and other professional organizations to increase their substantive knowledge and develop their practices.

-In 2007, we hired an attorney as our Professional Development Director to design and manage our attorney development program, which includes training, mentoring, performance reviews, career counseling, and work assignments.
+Our Professional Development Director designs and manages our attorney development program, which includes training, mentoring, performance reviews, career counseling, and work assignments.
 The Director works closely with our Professional Development Committee, which is co-chaired by an associate and partner and is tasked with continuously reviewing and improving our attorney development program.
 Because we believe that successful attorneys never stop learning, associates on the committee run our partner review process, in which associates share their confidential feedback about partners’ supervision, case management, and mentoring.
 The committee also serves as a forum for associates and partners to discuss firm policies and support the firm’s many team-building and community-service projects.
 Our Firm Chair also meets regularly with the committee’s Associate Chair, along with hosting informal, question-and-answer meetings that all associates are invited to attend.

 What Kind of Mentoring Will I Receive?